dh4rt/Yelp_Analysis/README.md

 Revised table creation (4/13/23)

-This week we decided to try our Yelp Review data analysis visualizations using a smaller subset of the records.
-We wanted to get the most records available on our dataset, so we searched for the mode (most frequently appearing) postal_code value.
+This week we decided to try our Yelp Review data analysis visualizations using a smaller subset of the records representing one geographical area.
+We wanted to get the most records available on our dataset, so we searched for the *mode* (most frequently appearing) postal_code value.
 The result was 93101: Santa Barbara.

 Next, in pgAdmin, we queried the joined_dataset: